 - 2 Tablespoons Dehydrated Onion Flakes

 - 1 16 ounce package frozen mixed vegetables

 - 2 cups cooked lentils brown or green

-Turn into a small (7"x11") baking dish.
+- Turn into a 9x13 baking dish.
 Set aside while preparing potatoes.

-Gently spoon mashed potatoes onto the vegetable/lentil layer and spread evenly with a spoon.
-Sprinkle a little paprika on top and bake at 375° for about 20 minutes or until heated through and potatoes have firm up and slightly browned on top.
+- Gently spoon mashed potatoes onto the vegetable/lentil layer and spread evenly with a spoon.
+Sprinkle a little sweet paprika on top and bake at 375° for about 20 minutes or until heated through and potatoes have firmed up and slightly browned on top.